kyleoneill/EducationalMarkdowns/eve-online/exploration.md

 ### Safety
 The most commonly used safety module is the Covert Ops Cloaking Device.
 This module is fit in a high slot and allows your ship to fly and warp while invisible.
-While cloaked, your ship will not appear on d-scan.
+While cloaked, your ship will not appear on d-scan can cannot be seen or locked onto by other players or NPCs.
+You will automatically by uncloaked if anything comes within ~2km of your ship.
 This module can only be fit on specific kinds of ships.
 The most commonly used exploration ships with this device are the T2 Covert Ops frigates and the faction exploration frigate, the Astero.

 Exploration ships are typically fragile, especially the commonly used frigates.
 It is typical to fit them with Damage Control modules (which increase resistance to damage), warp core stabilizers (which protect from warp disruptors), and inertial stabilizers (which make it faster to enter warp).